ThibeauK/forumistic-blog/posts/post19.md

 This technological inquiry’s single-purpose computer is sustained by salvaged hardware and preconceived through natural elements.
 A Raspberry Pi 3B+ facilitates the device’s computing capabilities.
-Reminiscent of historical computational wedges the machine’s body exhibits keyboard characteristics.
+Reminiscent of historical computational wedges, the machine’s body exhibits keyboard characteristics.
 Its transparent enclosure reveals internal components, empowering the user to comprehend internal mechanisms.

 Components include: